-As a regular reader of our posts, you understand more than most about the importance of controlling carbohydrates in our diets.
+As a regular reader of our, you understand more than most about the importance of controlling carbohydrates in our diets.
 So today, lets discuss why carb control can help neuropathy, fibromyalgia, and many forms of chronic pain.

-This is how excess carbohydrates in our diet causes us to gain weight, seemingly very rapidly.
+This is how excess simple carbohydrates in our diet causes us to gain weight, seemingly very rapidly.

 Another factor which many patients are unaware of is carrying excess body fat can elevate blood sugars and triglycerides over time.
 Even mildly elevated blood sugars can cause some of these sugars to attach to protein molecules.
 This is responsible for making us feel very stiff and sore.